centreon/centreon-archived/doc/en/administration_guide/03stats.rst

 * The **Buffer Usage** table can be used to view the number of external commands awaiting processing by the scheduler.

 .. warning::
     In the case of a passive monitoring injecting many external commands to the scheduler, it is necessary to check this value.
-If it is too close to the size limit it is possible to lose commands; consequently it is necessary to increase the size of the buffer.
+If it is too close to the size limit it is possible to lose commands, consequently it is necessary to increase the size of the buffer.

 * The **Status** table gives a brief view of the statuses of the hosts and services
 * The **Check Execution Time** table can be used to view the execution time of a probe, i.e. the time between when it is started and the moment when it transmits the information to the scheduler.